yogeshhk/VidyaSetu/README.md

 * Guidance on leveraging their domain expertise in teaching.
 * Tools education to conduct remote classes, course creation, etc

-## **Development Plan (2-3 Months)**

-### **Phase 1 – Research and Ideation (Week 1-2)**

-* Conduct surveys with mid-career professionals and senior citizens.
-* Identify barriers to transitioning into teaching.
-* Partner with educational boards or universities for certification validation.

-### **Phase 2 – MVP Development (Week 3-8)**

-* Build a web platform or app with core features:
-  * AI-powered career path recommendation.
-  * Pilot training modules (e.g., pedagogy basics, digital tools).
-  * Certification infrastructure for one domain.
-* Collaborate with industry and education experts to design content.

-### **Phase 3 – Pilot Testing and Feedback (Week 9-12)**

-* Test with a cohort of 50-100 users (mid-career professionals, senior citizens).
-* Collect feedback on user experience, content quality, and certification utility.
-* Refine features and prepare for scale-up.

-## **Monetization Strategy**

-1. **Pay-per-Use Model**: Affordable individual modules for self-paced learning.
-2. **Subscription Plans**: Subscriptions for access to courses and certifications.
-3. **Corporate Partnerships**:Offer exit-transition training programs for retiring employees.
-4. **Institutional Sales**:Packages for schools, colleges, or institutes to upskill their faculty.

 ## **Moonshot Element**

 A **faculty and teaching revolution** that creates a **pipeline of highly motivated and skilled educators** from **non-traditional backgrounds**, addressing critical gaps in education quality while enabling personal purpose for transitioning professionals and senior citizens.